Acquired Immune Deficiency Syndrome (AIDS) Statement

 - Comprehensive, up-to-date HIV prevention education will be provided to students and staff as part of the intellectual, moral and service mission of the university;

-- Emotional and/or physical harassment of HIV-positive individuals is not acceptable behavior at Marquette and will be dealt with accordingly
+- Emotional and/or physical harassment of HIV-positive individuals is not acceptable behavior at Marquette and will be dealt with accordingly.
+A grievance related to discrimination based on medical status can be submitted by a student or visitor to the Office of Disability Services.
+Employees are encouraged to contact the Human Resources.

-Those with questions about HIV/AIDS should consult their primary care physician, Marquette University Medical Clinic staff, and/or the coordinator of disability services in the Office of Student Educational Services.
+Those with questions about HIV/AIDS should consult their primary care physician, Marquette University Medical Clinic staff, and/or the Office of Disability Services.